4 six to eight-ounce duck breasts

 Season duck breasts with salt and pepper.
-Heat ½ Tbls olive oil in pan large enough to accommodate the four duck breasts.
-When oil is almost smoking add duck breasts skin side down.
+Heat ½ Tbls olive oil in a pan large enough to accommodate the four duck breasts.
+When the oil is almost smoking add duck breasts skin side down.
 Cook 5 to 7 minutes till skin is nicely browned.
 Turn the breasts and cook 3 to 5 minutes more.

-Place turnips and radish in middle of four plates; spoon the mushrooms over top and place one duck breast on each plate.
+Place turnips and radish in the middle of four plates; spoon the mushrooms over top and place one duck breast on each plate.
 Spoon sauce around the plate.
 Serve immediately.

 To learn more about La Côte Patriarche, or to purchase, Click here.